adstuart/azure-vnet-beyond-500-spokes/README.md

 Let us also now state another fundamental behaviour of the Azure SDN/VNet model today, that is, today, a Virtual Network must be contained with a single subscription.

-But these two vectors togethers (subscription democratization, and VNet's being bound to a subscriptions) and the natural result is a proliferation in the quantity of Virtual Networks (VNets) that a customer has to wrangle with.
+Put these two vectors togethers (subscription democratization, and VNet's being bound to a subscriptions) and the natural result is a proliferation in the quantity of Virtual Networks (VNets) that a customer has to wrangle with.

 ## Azure SDN Limits

-To tee up our topology options section, we need to call-out some further limits in Azure today.
+To tee up our topology options section, we need to call-out some platform limits in Azure today.
 Specifically a maximum of [500 Virtual Network Peerings per VNet](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#:~:text=Virtual%20network%20peerings%20per%20virtual%20network).
-(This means you cannot go beyond 500 Spokes VNets hanging off a single Hub VNets, whether that be customer-managed, or Azure Virtual WAN).
+(This means you cannot go beyond 500 Spokes VNets hanging off a single Hub VNet, whether that be customer-managed, or Azure Virtual WAN).

 The next limit we need to be aware of, is that you can only specify [400 user-defined routes per UDR route table](User-defined routes per route table).
 Therefore if you are forcing traffic via a Virtual Appliance (Azure Firewall or NVA etc) within your Hub environment, this effectively reduces the number of Spokes you can support down to 400.
 (Every Spoke will have a minimum of one [VNet address space](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#:~:text=hop%20types%20follow%3A-,Virtual%20network,-%3A%20Routes%20traffic%20between), which will need to be reflected in a unique UDR line entry).